 Portofino Natural Park: Nature and Local Life

-It’s the “no glamour” that I like when I go hiking Portofino Natural Park.
-Part of this area is still rural, and it’s the most fascinating.
+I like the “no glamour” aspect of hiking Portofino Natural Park.
+Part of this area is still rural, and it’s fascinating.

 As I hike, I like looking at the farmers working their land, and listening to the locals speaking a dialect so tight that I can barely understand it.
 Life is not easy in those isolated hamlets that you can only reach on foot or by motorbike, driving along the narrow and steep pathways.

-I walked most of the trails of the Portofino promontory, and although all are pretty, there are three of them which stole my heart.
+I walked most of the trails on the Portofino promontory, and although all are pretty, three of them stole my heart.

 Three Portofino hiking trails not to miss